AryamanSi17/fire-density/README.md

 ## Contact

-For questions, feature suggestions, or collaboration requests, please open an issue on the project repository or contact the maintainer via GitHub.
+For questions, feature suggestions, or collaboration requests, please open an issue on the project repository or contact via GitHub.

 ---